Pylons/substanced/docs/content.rst

 - It must have a *type*.
-A type acts as a globally unique categorization marker, and allows the content to be constructed, enumerated, and introspected by various Substance D UI elements such as "add forms", and queries by the management interface for the icon name of a resource.
+A type acts as a globally unique categorization marker, and allows the content to be constructed, enumerated, and introspected by various Substance D UI elements such as "add forms", and queries by the management interface for the icon class of a resource.
 A type can be any hashable Python object, but it's most often a string.

 Here's an example which defines a content resource factory as a class: